How to Choose Your GCSE Options

 Too many “hard” subjects may overwhelm you, while only “easy” ones could limit your future opportunities.

 The best approach is mixing challenging subjects you're passionate about with subjects that play to your strengths.
 Remember, your perception of what is “easy” or “hard” is individual to your talents and interests.
+There are no universally easy GCSEs.

 Keeping your options open while playing to your strengths

 Strike a balance between subjects that showcase your abilities and subjects that maintain future flexibility.
-If you excel in mathematics, definitely include it in your A-Level pathway planning, but don't neglect other areas entirely.
+If you excel in Art, definitely include it in your A-Level pathway planning, but don't neglect other areas entirely.

 Coursework vs exam-heavy subjects